wttech/gradle-aem-plugin/README.md

 Each JAR file in separate *hooks* directory will be combined into single directory when creating assembly package.

+#### Task `packagePrepare`

+Processes CRX package metadata - combines default files provided by plugin itself with overridden ones.
+Also responsible for synchronizing Vault node types consumed later by [CRX package validation](#crx-package-validation) in the end of [compose task](#task-packagecompose).
+Covers extracted logic being initially a part of compose task.
+Reason of separation is effectively better Gradle caching.

 #### Task `packageDeploy`

 Upload & install CRX package into AEM instance(s).
 Primary, recommended form of deployment.
 Optimized version of `packageUpload packageInstall`.